 - arrow (n.)

-- early 14c., from Old English arwan, earlier earh "arrow," possibly borrowed from Old Norse ör (genitive örvar), from Proto-Germanic *arkhwo (cognates: Gothic arhwanza), from PIE root *arku- "bow and/or arrow," source of Latin arcus (see arc (n.)).
+- early 14c., from Old English arwan, earlier earh "arrow," possibly borrowed from Old Norse ör (genitive örvar), from Proto-Germanic *arkhwo (source also of Gothic arhwanza), from PIE root *arku-, source of Latin arcus (see arc (n.)).
 The ground sense would be "the thing belonging to the bow," perhaps a superstitious avoidance of the actual name.
+Meaning "a mark like an arrow" in cartography, etc. is from 1834.

-A rare word in Old English, where more common words for "arrow" were stræl (cognate with the word still common in Slavic, once prevalent in Germanic, too; meaning related to "flash, streak") and fla, flan, a North Germanic word, perhaps originally with the sense of "splinter."
-Stræl disappeared by 1200; fla lingered in Scottish until after 1500.
-Meaning "a mark like an arrow in cartography, etc." is from 1834.
+A rare word in Old English.
+More common words for "arrow" were stræl (which is cognate with the word still common in Slavic and once prevalent in Germanic, related to words meaning "flash, streak") and fla, flan (the -n perhaps mistaken for a plural inflection), from Old Norse, a North Germanic word, perhaps originally with the sense of "splinter."
+Stræl disappeared by 1200; fla became flo in early Middle English and lingered in Scottish until after 1500.

 ["Robyn and Gandelyn," in a minstrel book from c.
 1450 in the British Museum]